norrismw/SLAE/docs/assignment-1.md

 }
 ```

 As commented in the code, the program can be broken down into distinct sections for the purpose of analysis.
-A brief explanation of each section are provided below.
-Following analysis of the C program, the program will be rewritten using assembly.
-Finally, a wrapper program written in Python
+A brief explanation of each commented code section is provided in the following section.
+Following the analysis of the C program, the program will be rewritten using assembly.
+Finally, a wrapper program written in Python is included that allows the configuration of a port number.

 ## Analysis of Shell_Bind_TCP.c
 #### Create a TCP Socket